What is the issue?

 - ‘P2’ masks (also known as ‘N95’ masks) can help protect against particulate matter in smoke but will only do so if fitted properly.

 - Face masks have not been designed specifically for children and are difficult to fit properly and maintain in place, which is necessary for them to be effective.

-- Face masks are being prioritised for distribution to people in fire-affected areas, including those with heart or lung conditions, people over 65, pregnant women, people whose only option is to work outside in smoke or people returning to their properties in burnt out areas.
+- Face masks have been prioritised for distribution to people in fire-affected areas, including those with heart or lung conditions, people over 65, pregnant women, people whose only option is to work outside in smoke or people returning to their properties in burnt out areas.

 - Face masks are not being provided to the general community.
 They have been distributed to areas initially declared in the State of Disaster, in line with the national consensus statement on facemasks.
 Those most affected by hazardous air quality levels daily are being prioritised.